Chapter 43

 Using Gauge to Display Progress and Create a Speedometer

-In iOS 16, SwiftUI introduced a new view called Gauge for displaying progress.
-You can use it to show any values within a range.
-In this chapter, we will see how to use the Gauge view and work with different gauge styles.
+SwiftUI offers a powerful view called Gauge for displaying progress.
+This versatile component allows you to visually represent any values within a specified range.
+In this chapter, we'll explore how to effectively use the Gauge view and work with its various styles to create intuitive and visually appealing progress indicators in your iOS applications.

 A gauge is a view that shows a current level of a value in relation to a specified finite capacity, very much like a fuel gauge in an automobile.
 Gauge displays are configurable; they can show any combination of the gauge’s current value, the range the gauge can display, and a label describing the purpose of the gauge itself.